 Dick Green keeps us in the AL and brings back the action shot.
 Here he turns the pivot as Ben Oglivie of Boston slides in a tad late.
 By the time this card came out Dick had retired – again – and then un-retired because new Oakland manager Al Dark talked him into playing again.
 Good thing, too, because Dick’s glove did some Series magic against the Dodgers.
 But back in ’73 things were both good and bad for Dick.
 Pretty much healed from his ’72 back injury that cost him almost the whole season, he was again the regular second baseman.
 At least until he was benched early in the season.
 And not all the time even when he wasn’t. ’73 was the year Charlie O turned second into Bizzaro World when on the road he had a pinch hitter hit for Dick his first at bat, before he hit the field.
 Then, depending on the situation, he’d get pinched for on his next at bat.
 That went on for a little bit, frustrating Dick and manager Dick Williams, and kept Green’s at bats pretty low.
 Add that to a thriving moving business back in Rapid City and no wonder he wanted to retire.
 But there were some good moments also.
 After the benching and once in the regular line-up and allowed to hit, Dick pulled his average up to one of his best for a full season.
 Plus he had a big grand slam against the Angels during the playoff run.
 And then another Series championship.
 Tough call I guess.

-Dick Green was born in Iowa and by the a few years later relocated to South Dakota, where he was a star in the big three sports.
+Dick Green was born in Iowa and by the time he hit high school relocated to South Dakota, where he was a star in the big three sports.
 After some summer ball following his senior year he was signed by Kansas City and went to D ball where he didn’t hit too well but led league shortstops in fielding.
 I have read from at least one source that he played for the Yankees in the minors but I have found no evidence of that (maybe winter ball?).
 In ’61 he picked up his offense nicely when he moved to B ball and third base and hit .273 with 64 RBI’s.
-He had a nice run in Double A but missed a bunch of the season for military duty.
+He then had a nice run in Double A in '62 but missed a bunch of the season for military duty.
 Then in ’63 after a nice spring he went down to Triple A to work on a new position – second base – since Ed Charles was becoming established up top at third.
 After a decent season power-wise – 15 homers and 65 RBI’s – and a pretty good job in the fielding transition he came up in September for good.

 After playing Green returned to South Dakota and the moving business full-time.
-He did that for over 20 years when he sold his interest to his partner in ’97.
+He did that for over 20 years and then sold his interest to his partner in ’97.
 He continues to reside there.

 We get the defensive props for Dick in the star bullets.
 I do not believe he ever turned the horse hobby into a professional gig but in that part of the country I sure hope they had long coats.